phsiao/idxdo/README.md

 those identities without asking you to prove it to them again.
 Note that the stamp does not reveal your identity in other community, just that you have an identity that Gitcoin was able to verify.

+Gitcoin Passport data is composable because it allows other dapps to pull the stamps to verify your identity and derive a personhood score on their own.

 Executing the command below would try to download and dump the Gitcoin Passport document to stdout.
 You can back up your Passport and inspect what stamps